FlavioFS/MetriX/docs/README.md

 The metrics belonging to this group do not couple results in similar groups but do account for each occurrence.
 Some results are absolute values and others are proportions.

 ### <div name="nor">(NoR) Number of Raising</div>
-Number of Raising counts raised exceptions throughout the class and divides it by the amount of methods and constructors on it.
+Number of Raising counts raised exceptions throughout the class and divides it by the amount of methods and constructors found in class.
 ```java
 // NoR == 1 exception / 2 functions == 1/2 == 0.5
 public class RaisingClass {